NetApp/netapp.trident_protect/roles/dr_reverse_resync_config/README.md

-# Dr Reverse Resync Config Role
+# DR Reverse Resync Config Role

 ## Overview

 The `dr_reverse_resync_config` role is part of the **NetApp Trident Protect Validated Content Collection**.
-Reverse resync the failed-over AppMirrorRelationship to re-establish replication from the new primary back to the original primary cluster.
+Reverse resync the failed-over AppMirrorRelationship to re-establish replication from the new primary (original destination) back to the new destination (original source) cluster.

 ## Role Order / Prerequisites